 I am so happy to be hosting my first guest post from the authors of Technology in Class.
 Technology in Class offers a wealth of information, not just on technology, but also on teaching strategies and education issues.
 They have a knack for finding lots of useful and interesting links as well.

-Busy work not only stifles creativity, but it also overloads working memory.
+Busy work not only stifles creativity, but also overloads working memory.
 It makes learning less effective and efficient.
-Instead of assigning busy work, why not assign long term projects and presentations where students construct knowledge?
-In this way they can stop whenever their working memory is overloaded.
+Instead of assigning busy work, why not assign long-term projects and presentations where students construct knowledge?
+In this way, they can stop whenever their working memory is overloaded.
 They can come back to their project when their minds are fresh.
 They don’t get a chance to do that with busy work.
 It’s due tomorrow, whether their working memory is overloaded or not—whether learning takes place or not.